terraform-google-modules/terraform-example-foundation/README.md

 ```
 #### Logs

-Underneath the logs folder, two projects are created for organization wide log for billing and audit logs, with BigQuery datasets created for dashboarding & reporting.
-For the various audit log types being captured in BigQuery, this is mirroring the standard [retention periods](https://cloud.google.com/logging/quotas#logs_retention_periods) for Cloud Logging, so please adjust them according to your requirements.
+Under the logs folder, two projects are created.
+One for organization wide audit logs and another for billing logs.
+In both cases the logs are collected into BigQuery datasets which can then be used general querying, dashboarding & reporting.
+For the various audit log types being captured in BigQuery, this is mirroring the standard [retention periods](https://cloud.google.com/logging/quotas#logs_retention_periods) for Cloud Logging, these settings can be adjusted according to your requirements.

-For the billing data, a BigQuery data set is created with permissions attached although you will need to configure a billing export [manually](https://cloud.google.com/billing/docs/how-to/export-data-bigquery) as there is no easy way to automate this currently.
+For billing data, a BigQuery dataset is created with permissions attached however you will need to configure a billing export [manually](https://cloud.google.com/billing/docs/how-to/export-data-bigquery) as there is no easy way to automate this currently.

 #### Monitoring

-Underneath the monitoring folder, a project is created per environment (prod & nonprod) which is intended to be used as a [Cloud Monitoring workspace](https://cloud.google.com/monitoring/workspaces) for all projects in that environment.
-Please note that creating the [workspace and linking projects](https://cloud.google.com/monitoring/workspaces/create) is currently executed through the Cloud console.
-If you have strong IAM requirements for these monitoring workspaces, it is worth considering creating these at a more granular level like business unit or team.
+Under the monitoring folder, a project is created per environment (prod & nonprod) which is intended to be used as a [Cloud Monitoring workspace](https://cloud.google.com/monitoring/workspaces) for all projects in that environment.
+Please note that creating the [workspace and linking projects](https://cloud.google.com/monitoring/workspaces/create) can currently only be completed through the Cloud Console.
+If you have strong IAM requirements for these monitoring workspaces, it is worth considering creating these at a more granular level such as per business unit or per application.

 #### Networking